userdive/agent.js/docs/kainzenplatform-plugin.md

 This plugin name is `kzs`.

-You can register this plugin use this name.
+You can register to tracker via `require` API as below.

 ```js
 _ud("require", "kzs");